So everyone deserves to be counted.

 For example, they note that for the first time since the 1950 count, the Commerce Department, which runs the Census Bureau, had wanted to ask respondents whether they are U.S. citizens - which they fear will intimidate non-citizens from taking part in the survey.
-On the same day the Roberts court essentially punted on gerrymandering (again), it did please voting rights advocates by ruling that the Commerce Department had not come up with a good reason to ask that question.
+On the same day last year that the Roberts Court essentially punted on gerrymandering (again), it did please voting rights advocates by ruling that the Commerce Department had not come up with a good reason to ask that question.

 So it is that any reform to political redistricting in Pennsylvania, no matter how well-conceived, could see its good effects diminished by a faulty Census.

 For redistricting reform to be truly effective, the Census has to do its constitutionally mandated job well inside the Commonwealth’s diverse cities, from Erie to Pittsburgh to Harrisburg to Chester to Allentown to Scranton to Philadelphia.